-The Lake Gardner Association Welcomes you!
+The Lake Gardner Association is now

 The Lake Gardner Improvement Association is a group of Amesbury residents advocating for Lake Gardner, its beach, and the surrounding Powow Conservation Area.
 We also organize community activities on the lake, the beach and the trails of Powow Hill.